TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-This type of passwords are really easy to crack, this happens because they are using a weak encryption method.
-To decrypt it we will use the following python [script](https://raw.githubusercontent.com/kmahyyg/mremoteng-decrypt/refs/heads/master/mremoteng_decrypt.py) from a public GitHub repository:
+This type of passwords are really easy to crack, this happens because encryption method is weak.
+To decrypt it we will use a script from the following [GitHub repository](https://raw.githubusercontent.com/kmahyyg/mremoteng-decrypt/refs/heads/master/mremoteng_decrypt.py):

 <br />